LydiaStefanova-NOAA/Legacy-Benchmark-Evaluation/README.md

 - VERI: *Bash scripts and fortran code for calculation of AC and RMS*
 - PLOT: *Bash scripts and ncl code for plots*

+## STEPS TO RUN the package
+1. Edit benchmark_package.sh.
+If running in the directory with the script, all that needs to be changed is to specify correct values for:
+> export whereispgb=...
+> export whereisflx=...
+> export explist=...
+2. Initialize
+> bash initial_setup_hera.sh
+3. Run preprocessing:
+> sbatch submit_prep_pgb.sh
+> sbatch submit_prep_flx.sh
+4. Run verification:
+> sbatch submit_veri.sh
+5. Plot results
+> sbatch submit_plot.sh

 ## NOTES

 ### External data needed